About Tachara

 General Philosophy & Goals:

 Type, temperament, intelligence, willingness, and hardiness are characteristics that get high priority in our selection process.
 In order to maintain these, breeding stock at Tachara is generally kept in natural pasture settings, given standard farrier care, and we prefer natural and holistic approaches wherever feasible.
-Feed is primarily pasture and grass hay with salt, mineral, selenium, and when appropriate, flax and garlic supplementation.
+Feed is primarily pasture and grass hay with salt, mineral, selenium, and when appropriate, flax and pelleted grain supplementation.

 This approach has served us well.
 Over the years we have not had a single colic or founder, no illnesses, and no injuries beyond the occasional minor nicks and scrapes horses at pasture encounter.